VidyaSource/website/src/_content/blog/the-mckinsey-developer-productivity-review-is-a-ruse.md

 >>> In the book, Ries makes it clear the product doesn't have to be tech.
 He gives an example of a laundry service in India that uses a prop washing machine on a truck as its MVP.

 As you build your product, you need to continuously validate you are giving customers and other stakeholders what they want.
-This is an example of the outcome focus in the Performance dimension of SPACE.
-Dr. Forsgren describes these aspects in particular:
+This is *building the right thing*.

-* Quality: Reliability, absence of bugs, ongoing service health
+You also need to establish a culture of teamwork, psychological safety, flow state, and commitment to quality to promote a delivery pipeline that gets your product to users with the efficiency (the **_E_** in SPACE related to all the other dimensions) they demand.
+This is *building the thing right*.

-* Impact: Customer satisfaction, customer adoption and retention, feature usage, cost reduction
+With SPACE and the DORA metrics, Dr. Forsgren and her teams have given us the blueprint to accomplish both.

-If you are excelling in these areas, you've built the right thing.
+There are many ways to achieve the goals SPACE and DORA lay out, and how you get there depends on the nature and culture of your organization.

-### Building the Thing Right
+For example, a 100% remote workforce of experienced engineers may have different ways of working than a hybrid workforce of various experience levels engaging with contractors around the world.
+You need to figure out what works best for everyone to encourage diversity in all its forms to deliver the best work, but if you maintain the research-driven SPACE and DORA as your guide and ignore bad faith ruses from companies like McKinsey, you will succeed.